 Those that argue in support of intensive link building practices tend to focus on visibility.
 What is the point of having high-quality content if no one sees it?
 This is especially true in highly competitive markets.
 If everyone has great content, businesses may need something else to set them apart.

 Link building’s greatest value isn’t that it helps “domain authority” or page rank, although that’s what people tend to focus on.
 The practice of link building is important to SEO because it can drive traffic to the website.
 That’s why purchasing links or getting spammy backlinks isn’t worth the effort or money.

 While backlinks help with visibility, businesses should also remember that internal linking plays a big role in SEO.
 While building backlinks might not be worth the effort for every business, internal linking is a simple and easy way to boost SEO.
 It helps direct users to other useful, relevant content and it makes it easier for Google bots to crawl and index your site.

 So is link building still worth it for SEO campaigns these days?
 Yes and no.

 Link building should be a part of any SEO campaign.
 An SEO agency should always be on the lookout for quality link building opportunities.
 However, in most instances, link building should not be the main goal.
 It shouldn’t be the primary focus of the campaign.

 Instead, businesses should focus on earning links rather than building them.

 Organically earned links will earn more traffic, be more relevant, and fulfill Google’s guidelines.
-If you’re in a highly competitive market link building will have more value, however, it’s still important to have quality content and appeal to users.
-Feel free to contact us to learn more about how an SEO campaign could help your business!
+If you’re in a highly competitive market link building will have more value, however, it’s still most important to have quality content that is useful for your users.